Who, what and when?

 - come from business activities,

-- and along/simultaneously are paid in cash, cheque, promissory note, other similar means, e.g. meal ticket.
+- and along/simultaneously are paid in cash, cheque, by promissory note, by payment in so called limited network (meal ticket, electronic wallet, voucher) or other similar means.

 Entrepreneurs will get involved in registration of sales as follows: